jvde-github/AIS-catcher-docs/docs/configuration/model.md

 ## Other models
-For completeness, the decoder for NMEA input as text is activated by `-m 5` and `-m `4` is an experimental implementation to test new ideas.
-In practice, the user will not require these settings.
+For completeness, the decoder for NMEA input as text is activated by `-m 5`.
+In practice, the user will not need to select it manually.

 ## NMEA input